 I’m a firm believer that when you continually think something over and over that it will become a belief that is ingrained in you.
 Start changing your mindset today.
 Challenge your negative thoughts about budgeting and money.
 Over time you’ll be amazed at how it becomes a natural habit!

 Still having trouble shifting your mindset?

 Take a look at these examples below and see if you can relate:

-Fixed Mindset: Making a budget will take control away from what I want to do.
+Thought: Making a budget will take control away from what I want to do.

-Growth Mindset: Making a budget gives me control over my money so that I can do what I want to do.
+Mindset Shift: Making a budget gives me control over my money so that I can do what I want to do.

-Fixed Mindset: I need (insert item/experience here) to be happy!
+Thought: I need (insert item/experience here) to be happy!

-Growth Mindset: My happiness does not stem from possessions or experiences.
+Mindset Shift: My happiness does not stem from possessions or experiences.
 My happiness comes from within.